WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 ### Try-delegate blocks

 Try blocks can also be used with the `delegate` instruction.
-A try-delegate block contains an `delegate` instruction with the following form:
+A try-delegate block contains a `delegate` instruction with the following form:

 ```
 try blocktype